deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ## Deploy the juju controller

 Basically, this is just `juju bootstrap`.
-Because we use private cloud, we have to specify the location of the image metadata with `--metadata-source`.
+Because we use a private cloud, we have to specify the location of the image metadata with `--metadata-source`.

 ```